nycnewman/ex-canton-gdpr/README.md

   6. Data Controller can create DataSubject records with encrypted copies of the private data.
 The encryption uses AES256 symmetric encryption and an IV is generated for each copy of private data
   7. Each invited party can download the DataSubject data and decrypt the data by obtaining the DEK using their private key
   8. Parties who have visibility to the DataSubject contract but are not in the IdentityGroup cannot decrypt the encrypted data set

-This sample demonstrates:
-- Use of Daml workflows to manage set(s) of identities and ability to register off ledger public keys
-- Use of automation to use asymmetric encryption to secure data encryption keys and use Daml/Canton to distribute to participants
-- Demonstrate ability to differentiate between completely shared access to record and encrypted data, through to no access or only to non-sensitive fields

 ## III.
 Alteratives / Know Issues / TODOS